Reviews-Olympic-Athletics-Amazing records, sprint shocks, but shoe technology cloud glory | ExBulletin

 Warholm then screamed to criticize his rival platform shoes, despite wearing spikes with carbon plates that would definitely improve performance.

-Tokyo truck designers say the technology can deserve up to 2% performance advantage, and biomechanics expert Geoff Burns said, “We have to stop getting excited at the fast times.
-I can understand the reason why I said.
+The designers of Tokyo Trucks have stated that the technology can deserve up to 2% of performance benefits, and it’s understandable why biomechanics expert Geoff Burns said:

-World Athletics Chairman Sebastian Coe reiterated his belief that his organization “should not impede innovation.”
+World Athletics President Sebastian Coe reiterated his belief that his organization should not impede innovation.

-“This is an important issue and we haven’t minimized it, but I don’t think we’ll leave here where what we see on the track isn’t reliable,” he said.
+It’s an important issue, and I haven’t minimized it, but I don’t think we’ll leave here where what we see on the track isn’t reliable, he said.

 The improved time was also filtered into the sprint, and Jamaica won the 4x100m relay, so Elaine Thompson Hera completed a great double in the 100m / 200m before completing the clean sweep.